mayaanayak/OpenFlightsGraphAlgorithms/log.md

 **April 17th**
 Our goal for this week was to implement our covered algorithm.
 We have yet to extensively determine the algorithm's viability through testing, but we accomplished this goal.

-Maya Nayak - Implemented the covered algorithm (Dijkstra)
+Maya Nayak - Finished implementing dijkstra and writing dijkstra test cases.